camptocamp/c2cgeoportal/doc/index.rst

    integrator/index
    developer/index

-*Administrator* is the person who configures, deploys, and manages the application.  *Integrator* is the person who creates the c2cgeoportal application, and does the initial setup of the application.  *Developer* is the person who produces code for c2cgeoportal.
+*Administrator* is the person who manages an application built with c2cgeoportal. *Integrator* is the person who builds the c2cgeoportal application, and does the initial setup. *Developer* is the person who produces code for c2cgeoportal itself.

 The c2cgeoportal project is composed of two software components: CGXP, a JS library based on OpenGeo's `GXP <http://github.com/opengeo/GXP>`_, and